 We strengthen, develop, and manage secure, reliable, cost-effective, and sustainable global supply chains to improve the lives of people in low- and middle-income countries.
 In collaboration with donors, country governments, humanitarian agencies, non-governmental organizations, and leaders in the pharmaceutical industry, we:

-The Partnership for Supply Chain Management is a nonprofit organization established in 2005 by two of the leading international health consultancy organizations in the U.S.— JSI Research & Training Institute, Inc. (JSI) and Management Sciences for Health (MSH), both also nonprofits.
+The Partnership for Supply Chain Management is a nonprofit organization established in 2005 by two of the leading international health consultancy organizations in the US — JSI Research & Training Institute, Inc. (JSI) and Management Sciences for Health (MSH), both also nonprofits.
 PFSCM brings multi-sectoral non-profit and commercial expertise to strengthen national supply chains and to ensure reliable availability of essential products to programs in developing countries.
-Core partners include JSI, MSH, i+solutions, and Imperial.
+Core partners include JSI, MSH, i+solutions, and Imperial Health Sciences.

-Rich Owens has worked in the public health field, domestically and internationally, for more than 45 years.
+Rich Owens has worked in the public health field, domestically and internationally, for more than 46 years.
+He has served as the director of PFSCM since the partnership was formed, and he was the project director for USAID’s flagship HIV/AIDS supply chain project, the Supply Chain Management System (SCMS), from the beginning to the end of the project.
 Before joining SCMS, he served as project director for John Snow, Inc.’s USAID-funded DELIVER project (and its predecessor project, Family Planning Logistics Management) from 1986 until 2005.
 He has participated in logistics system design in many countries, and has been a technical resource and trainer for in-country logistics courses and US-based courses, including serving as a guest lecturer at Boston, Harvard, and Johns Hopkins Universities.
-Rich has technical skills and experience in health planning, management, logistics management and MIS.
+Rich has technical skills and experience in health planning, management, logistics management and management information systems.
 He is also a vice president of John Snow, Inc.

 Chief Information Officer